viniciusd/nfl-rushing/README.md

 * I am currently using a transient GenServer for fetching and parsing the json and sending it to yet another GenServer that keeps the already-parsed structure in memory as its state

 ### Architecture draft
+The high-level architecture can be found in the following box diagram.

 ```
      +-----------+
      | React App |